-13. Overhead costs (max.
-15% of the granted sum):

-"Overheads" must be traceable and verifiable in case of financial audit.
+• Overhead costs (max.
+15% of the granted sum)-overheads must be traceable and verifiable in the case of a financial audit.
 Also, overhead payments must be carried through the project bank account (transferred to other accounts or withdrawn).
-Grantees do not need to account for the "overheads", but must record these costs in their accounting system.
+Grantees do not need to account for the overheads, but must record these costs in their accounting system.